 If you are new to the sport of darts then you will be pleased to know there is an ever-increasing amount of darting accessories on the market.
 Besides darts, flights, stems, and dart boards which have been covered on this website the accessories items are now a massive area for the dart manufacturers.
 I have listed only a few but a visit to any dart supplies website or manufacturer you will find a vast number of products and product variation available to you.

-These items have a couple of function.
+These items have a couple of functions.
 The Cabinets tend to have scoreboards inside each leaf-door so ideal if you don’t have a separate scoreboard.
 They also house the board away when not in use.

 My preference is the surround, not that I personally miss the board, however, I have seen many others that have.
 The surround protects not only the wall but also protects the dart point.
 A dart hitting a wall a few times will soon blunt it.